mouseless/baked/docs/README.md

-# Do
+# Welcome

-Welcome.

-Do will be an opinionated framework for .NET.
+There will be a well designed opinionated framework for .NET.

 Stay tuned.